jakeva/jakeva.github.io/index.md

 ---
 layout: page
-title: My Blog
+title: Blog
-tagline: Inessential Ramblings & Banal Platitudes
+tagline: What I've been up to
 ---
 {% include JB/setup %}